 The City approved the 2014 Communications Plan in November 2013.
 The plan incorporates six main goals or objectives and more than 20 strategies and initiatives.
 The main goals fall under the categories: Community Collaboration, Digital Communication, Two-Way Communication, Policy Considerations, Proactive Messaging, and Customer Service.

 The complete Communications Plan can be found along with quarterly updates on progress.
-For more information on the City's Communications Plan, please contact Karen Berardi, Management Analyst, at
+For more information on the City's Communications Plan, please contact Karen Berardi, Assistant to the City Manager, at

 or (847) 926-1043.